CleverLemming1337/OS-Y/README.md

 > You may need to disable secure boot.

 > [!NOTE]
-> Screen output is currently not supported for OpenCore although keyboard input is working.
+> Screen output is currently not supported for OpenCore (Mac devices) although keyboard input is working.

 ## Acknowledgements
 - Thanks to [OSDev Wiki](https://wiki.osdev.org) for providing helpful guides and tutorials.